-Flaky pastry encases a beer-kissed filling of pork & sage, what’s not to like about this recipe for sausage rolls?
+Flaky pastry encases a beer-kissed filling of pork & sage.
+You’re going to love these sausage rolls?

 When I first told my buddy I was going to bring sausage rolls to his potluck party, he seemed way less enthused about them that I expected.
 Which hurt my feelings just a little.
 Then I discovered, thanks to cultural differences, he thought I was talking about some kind of basic “pigs in a blanket” dish made from weiners with questionable filling encased in mainly-made-of-preservatives-and-crisco crescent rolls.